crazysoftwarecoder/bigpipe/README.md

 <body>
 	<bigpipe:enablePagelets /> <!-- Enable bigpipe tech for this JSP here -->

-	<bigpipe:pagelet name="leftModule" viewObject="item"> <!-- The name is the one in @PageletTask and the viewObject is the variable name that you want to use in the pagelet for the data object -->
+	<bigpipe:pagelet name="leftModule" viewObject="item"> <!-- The name is the one in @PageletTask and the viewObject is the variable name that you want to use in the pagelet to get at the data object -->
-		${item.message}
+		${item.categoryName} <!-- Get at the property of the ViewObject -->
 	</bigpipe:pagelet>

   <!-- A second pagelet -->